zama-ai/fhevm-react-template/hardhat/README.md

 Another faster way to test the coprocessor on Sepolia is to simply run the following command:
 ```
-npm run deploy-sepolia
+pnpm deploy-sepolia
 ```
-This would automatically make Alice's account deploy an instance of the `MyConfidentialERC20` example contract on Sepolia, and then make Alice mint to herself `10000` tokens.
+This would automatically deploy an instance of the `MyConfidentialERC20` example contract on Sepolia.

 ### Etherscan verification